bricewalker/Hey-Jetson/README.md

 - Get the audio files into an [SQL database](https://www.mysql.com/) for faster service for the inference engine and for allowing service to end users with [HTML5's audio tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) so they can actually hear the audio file.
 - Allow users to record and transcribe their own audio for inference.
 - Store user recorded audio for online training of the model to improve performance.
-- Recreating the model in [TensorFlow](https://www.tensorflow.org/) for [improved performance](https://github.com/tensorflow/tensorflow).
+- Recreate the model in [TensorFlow](https://www.tensorflow.org/) for [improved performance](https://github.com/tensorflow/tensorflow).
 [Mozilla](https://github.com/mozilla/DeepSpeech) has demonstrated the incredible power of TensorFlow for ASR.
 - Train the model using just the raw audio files, like this project from [Pannous](https://github.com/pannous/tensorflow-speech-recognition).
 - Train the model to [identify individual speakers](resources/speakeridentification.pdf) like [Google](resources/googlespeaker.pdf) using the [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) dataset.
 - Train the model to identify the speaker's level of [emotion](resources/emotionrecognition.pdf).
 There are many examples on [Github](https://github.com/).